HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

    https://<yourdomainname>/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv/readme

 If you see the IPFS help message, you have successful setup your IPFS server with IIS in a reverse proxy configuration with a valid SSL certifcate.

 If you do not see the IPFS help message, you must go back over all steps and get this properly working before you can continue to setup your Historia masternode.

+Check the following things:

+- Is Your firewall is blocking port 4001?
+- Are you running the correct version of IPFS v0.4.23?
+- Did you restart IIS after all changes have been made?

 If everything is good, you can now proceed to installing your Historia masternode.
 Continue with the next step to construct the ProTx transaction required to enable your masternode.